Altinity/parquet-regression/parquetify/README.md

 Parquetify uses a JSON schema to define the file structure and values that will populate your Parquet file.
 The schema follows a specific format, which is outlined [here](https://github.com/Altinity/parquet-regression/blob/main/parquetify/src/schema-example/json/schema.json).

-A simple JSON schema structure looks like:
+A simple JSON structure looks like:

 ```json
 {